본문 바로가기 사이드메뉴 바로가기 대메뉴 바로가기

 Technological Systems Management (TSM) prepares graduates to lead digital initiatives and manage major projects that help organizations adjust and innovate in fast-paced global environments of technological change and disruption.

-The degree requirements below are for students that have entered during or after the Fall 2019 semester.
+The degree requirements below apply to students who entered in the Spring 2026 semester.

 The degree requires the completion of the Stony Brook University Curriculum (SBC) degree requirements with at least 120 credit hours of passing work and least 39 credits of upper division work (numbered 300 and higher).
 Completion of the major requires approximately 79 credits.